 With the rise of data downtime and the increasing complexity of the data stack, observability has emerged as a critical concern for data teams.
 But what exactly is Data Observability?

-Data Observability” refers to the ability to comprehend the health and state of data in your system.
-It is an umbrella term that includes a consolidated set of workflows and technologies which enable you to discover, debug, and fix data issues in near real time.
+“Data Observability” refers to the ability to comprehend the health and state of data in your system.
+It is an umbrella term that includes a consolidated set of workflows and technologies that enable you to discover, debug, and fix data issues in near real-time.
 It not only detects inaccuracies in your data but also assists you in determining the primary cause of the problems and suggests proactive measures to make your systems efficient and reliable.

-Why Data Observability is Important?
+Why is Data Observability Important?

 Data observability extends beyond monitoring and alerting to provide businesses with a complete understanding of their data systems, allowing them to repair data problems in more complex data situations or even prevent them from occurring in the first place.
+Learn the differences between data observability and data quality.

 1) Data Observability enhances trust in data